-March to May – Fall / Low Season
+March to May – Fall / Shoulder Season

 Fall in Australia is quite magnificent.
 The season is full of warm sunny skies and clear waters.
 The fall colours are also quite splendid, so if you’re road tripping across the country, this is the best time for you to do so.
 There will be some rainfall in March, so the coastal waters might be a little choppy.
 There will be fewer queues during this season, especially in the aftermath of the busy season.
 You can expect discounts in most of the hotels, and on airfare as well.

 - Temperature: 72 – 85° F / 16 - 22° C (in Sydney)

 - Rainfall: 33 – 62 mm